-Book Indexing Best Practices
+Book Indexing Best Practices: Professional Standards & Examples

 Master the art and science of professional indexing.
 Learn proven techniques used by expert indexers to create comprehensive, user-friendly indexes.